Skip to main content

 # Reflection tokens: [Retrieve], [IsREL], [IsSUP]

-• Fine-tuned LLM decides on-demand whether to retrieve documents and critiques its own output via learned reflection tokens
+• Fine-tuned LLM decides on-demand whether to retrieve and critiques its own output via learned reflection tokens

 • outperforms static RAG by skipping retrieval when unnecessary and self-verifying generated claims.